maoyuans/chronicles-of-terre/subclasses/Rogue-Gunslinger.md

 ## Double Cross

 Starting at 17th level, you follow up your combo attacks with fierce precision.
-After you make your first weapon attack each turn, your weapon attacks have advantage and ignore all damage resistances.
+After you make your first weapon attack each turn, your weapon attacks have advantage and ignore all damage resistances this turn.